SvenMb/MecrispForth_LEDClock/README.md

 - Clock can imediately started via word 'StartClock'
 - time can be set via word now! from rtc.fs (jcw see there)

+If clock works as expected you can put it to init for autostart.
+As you already have seen, command line is still usable even while running the clock, thanks to multi.fs and timed.fs from jcw.

+- activate autostart
+  + compiletoflash
+  + cornerstone <<<Clock>>>
+  + here hex. (note this address, in case something goes wrong you can erase flash from here and switch off autostart this way)
+  + : init init StartClock ;
+  + compiletoram

 (do not rebuild this clock, because of very old LED and TTL chips it takes around 5W.
 It is over complicated to program.
 Take a look at my Forth WS8212 Clock, much easier to build and programm.)